 What happens when the certifiably bizarre co-founder of Throbbing Gristle and Psychic TV marries a former dominatrix and performance artist?

 Well, in their ideal scenario, the union would create a sort of pandrogynous third being; a joint identity that, as they readily admit, is as much an art project as a function of their undying love for one another.
-This is the basic scenario, although not really the meat, of Marie Losier’s documentary The Ballad of Genesis and Lady Jaye, which finds our titular subjects en route to that dream and, therefore, still in the middle of the plastic surgeries that aim to make the two of them physically identical.
+This is the basic scenario, though not really the meat, of Marie Losier’s documentary The Ballad of Genesis and Lady Jaye, which finds our titular subjects en route to that dream, and therefore still in the middle of the plastic surgeries that aim to make the two of them physically identical.

 Losier is best known as an experimental filmmaker, and this Ballad is her first proper feature.
 But with its intensely intimate style, where footage is sewn together under a similarly stream-of-consciousness narration, which comes almost exclusively from Genesis, it feels as if her subject had made it himself.
 Which has a lot to do with why Lady Jaye, who seems at least as intriguing as her husband, is almost always admired from and kept at a distance.
 By the end, we’ve learned quite a lot about P-Orridge, and a fair amount about industrial music, but relatively little about Lady Jaye.